gadacz-aac/aac/docs/README.md

 ## Working with user settings
 So you want to add a new option to settings?
-What do we have today, switches, slideres or maybe you fancy a dropdown?
+What do we have today?
+We have it all: switches, slideres or maybe you fancy a dropdown?
 Whatever you said I got you covered.
 And if you want something else than.. idk, but you'll figure it out.
 I believe in you.
 Bye.

 Now after this overaly long introduction and that those ungreatful bastards have left I'll show you how to add a new option in settings.